What does it mean to ‘adopt’ an inmate?

 Talking on the phone

-Sending commissary money to offset the cost of the inmate’s stamps, paper and envelopes, or so they can buy some items from the commissary, such as coffee, stationary supplies, and hygiene items (typically only soap, toothpaste, and a limited number of stamps are provided for indigent inmates, no shampoo, no lotion, no deodorant, etc.)
+Sending commissary money to offset the cost of correspondence (stamps, paper and envelopes), or so they can buy some items from commissary, such as coffee, stationary supplies, and hygiene items (typically only soap, toothpaste, and a limited number of stamps are provided for indigent inmates, no shampoo, no lotion, no deodorant, etc.)